Fridays for Future: Reactions by schools, politicians, and parents

 On 15 March 2019 the UN Secretary-General António Guterres embraced the strikers, admitting that "My generation has failed to respond properly to the dramatic challenge of climate change.
 This is deeply felt by young people.
 No wonder they are angry."
 Guterres invited world leaders to a UN summit in September 2019 with "concrete realistic plans to enhance their nationally determined contributions by 2020".

 Many parents, including public figures, have supported the children's climate strikes.
-A spokesperson for the "Our Kids' Climate" organization says that "an adult's presence can help keep strikers safe," and "suggests bringing a sign that will resonate with other parents, for example a sign that says "I'm a concerned mom."
+A spokesperson for the "Our Kids' Climate" organisation says that "an adult's presence can help keep strikers safe," and "suggests bringing a sign that will resonate with other parents, for example a sign that says "I'm a concerned mom."
 Moms Clean Air Force recommends contacting school officials, providing snacks for the children, and standing with signs in solidarity.

-The Elders Climate Action organization has created T-shirts which feature a grandparent hand in hand with a child, and seeks to mobilize "grandparents, great aunts and great uncles ... while there is still time to protect the well-being of our grandchildren."
+The Elders Climate Action organisation has created T-shirts which feature a grandparent hand in hand with a child, and seeks to mobilise "grandparents, great aunts and great uncles ... while there is still time to protect the well-being of our grandchildren."

 Showing a trend of new environment-related dictionary terms, "climate strike" was named Collins Dictionary's 2019 word of the year.
 Collins lexicographers had noticed a hundredfold increase in the use of the term in 2019, the largest of any word on their list.